 Fortunately for you, these are all things we are able to help with.
 The liquor license appeal will cost $125 to file with the city, and will give us an opportunity to negotiate with the city to resolve any outstanding issues.
 We then work with the City's Attorney (also known as the Corporation Counsel), or take it to a hearing if we can't agree with the city on a resolution.

 Another service that we offer is changing ownership and transferring of liquor licenses.
-The cost of these licenses can vary between $250- $4,400 depending on the service required.
+The cost of these licenses can vary between $2,000- $4,400 depending on the license required.
 Additional legal fees will also apply.
 Contact the Law Office of Nir Basse for a pricing consultation.

 Lawyer for Liquor License Violations

-Our law firm can provide you with invaluable legal advice and assistance if your premises receive summonses from the police department, the Illinois State Liquor Authority or other city of Chicago and state agencies.
+Our law firm can provide you with invaluable legal advice and assistance if your premises receive citations from the police department, the Illinois Liquor Control Commission or other municipal and state agencies.
 We will also strive to prepare you for the future.
 Through our law enforcement and legal experience, you can be sure that there will be future visits by these agencies, and one needs to be prepared for any of these surprise inspections.
 More violations could mean a large civil penalty, the loss of a liquor license or even worse – the permanent closure of your premises or business.

-Common violations include: selling alcohol to a minor, operating with the wrong license (operating as a tavern when you are a restaurant), failing to report a crime committed, food sanitation violations, and fire code/building code violation.
+Common violations include: selling alcohol to a minor, operating with the wrong license (operating as a tavern when you are a restaurant), failing to report a crime committed at or near your establishment, food sanitation violations, and fire code/building code violation.
 In dealing with a violation, we first have a Remediation Conference, where your attorney (corporations are now required to have counsel) meets with a city representative to exchange information and seek a resolution.
 If a resolution cannot be reached, the matter is set for a hearing/ negotiation where it is treated like an appeal process.
 If nothing is resolved yet again, a hearing date is set before an administrative law judge.

 Illinois Liquor Licensing and Dram Shop Liability Laws

 We will make you aware of all the issues that may arise from these rules and regulations depending on the nature of your business.
-We also provide expediters (for building dept. issues such as occupancy placards), artists (for floor plan renderings), insurance carriers, and other industry professionals to make the process faster and more cost efficient.
+We also provide expediters (for building dept. issues such as occupancy placards), designers (for floor plan renderings required by the city), insurance carriers, and other industry professionals to make the process faster and more cost efficient.